tungsten-ai/docs/docs/index.md

 INFO:     Uvicorn running on http://localhost:8080 (Press CTRL+C to quit)
 ```
-Now you can visit [http://localhost:8080](http://localhost:8080) in a browser and run a prediction:
+Visiting [http://localhost:8080](http://localhost:8080) in a browser, you can run a prediction:

 ![tungsten-dashboard](images/demo.gif "Tungsten Dashboard")